Never Enough: The Neuroscience and Experience of Addiction

 Personal Overcoming Addiction Story

-Niko M talks about his story of addiction and recovery.
+Niko M talks about his story of addiction and recovery and accessing addiction recovery treatment.

 Talk Recovery airs live every Thursday at noon on 100.5 FM, Last Door produces a weekly radio show having having conversations about the many pathways to addiction recovery.
 To end stigma we must continue to talk about recovery.
 Each week addiction recovery experts from around the world join us.
 Talk Recovery is in its 5th Season, thank you to all our weekly listeners and guests.
 Show ideas? email email@example.com